 Maroa-Forsyth Grade School has a registration day each year which allows guardians to pay fees and turn in forms before the start of the new school year.
 All pre-K and kindergarten grade students must also have physicals and the necessary immunization shots prior to starting school.
-To find out when registration is as well as the first day of school, information on fees, and school hours, please see our registration sheet.

 Our school day begins at 8:15 a.m. and ends at 3:05 p.m.

 When it comes to closing school due to weather conditions, we approach this decision with the safety and well-being of our students as our highest priority.
 We understand that our decisions impact all families in various ways.